 - The result of this first phase is a maximum of 42 nominated projects.

-- In two jury sessions, SozialMarie’s expert jury then determines the 15 award winning projects.
+- In two sessions SozialMarie’s expert jury selects the 15 award winning projects.

-The winning projects are disclosed every year on 1st of May in a public award ceremony in Vienna.
+- The winning projects are disclosed every year on May 1st in a public award ceremony in Vienna.